Biden meets Republican leaders in debt limit standoff

 Digging heels in

-On Tuesday, Biden and the Republicans will be joined by the top Democrats in Congress: House of Representatives Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer.
+On Tuesday, Biden and the Republican leaders were joined by the top Democrats in Congress: House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer.

-"Congress must act.
-That's what the President is going to make very clear, with the leaders tomorrow.
-Congress must avoid default without conditions," White House Press Secretary Karine Jean-Pierre said Monday.
+White House Press Secretary Karine Jean-Pierre argued before the meeting that it is the Republican lawmakers' constitutional duty to act.

+"It's very simple.
+The exit ramp for them is to do their job," she said, referring to raising the debt ceiling without condition.

-But the talks are not anticipated to produce a quick resolution to disagreements.
+But the talks are not expected to produce a quick resolution to the standoff.

-Top House Democrat Jeffries, in an interview Sunday, would not commit to supporting a short-term extension of the debt ceiling, saying the "only responsible" move is to approve a clean increase.
+Jeffries, in an interview Sunday, would not commit to supporting a short-term debt ceiling extension, saying the "only responsible" move is to approve a clean increase.

-Democrats have also referred to a plan passed by House Republicans, to raise the borrowing limit with drastic government spending cuts, as the "Default on America Act."
+Democrats have also referred to a plan passed by House Republicans as the "Default on America Act."
+The plan raises the borrowing limit, but would institute major government spending cuts.

-The Senate is bracing for a clash too, as 43 Republicans in the chamber signed a letter to top Democrat Schumer over the weekend, expressing their collective commitment to oppose raising the debt ceiling "without substantive spending and budget reforms."
+The Senate is bracing for a clash too, as 43 Republicans in the Democratic-controlled chamber signed a letter over the weekend, pledging to impose legislative hurdles to any attempt to raise the debt ceiling "without substantive spending and budget reforms."

+It remains unclear when the government will run out of funds, but the Treasury has warned it could happen as early as June 1.

-Failure to address the debt limit impasse may not just trigger Wall Street turmoil, but could impact Biden politically as he forges ahead into a re-election campaign.
+In addition to triggering Wall Street turmoil, failure to address the debt limit impasse may also impact Biden politically as he forges ahead into a re-election campaign.

 Uncertainties ahead

-It remains unclear when the government will run out of funds to pay its bills, a situation that could spark financial market unrest and other consequences.
-Last week, the Treasury warned this could happen as early as June 1.

-Should the United States be unable to meet all its obligations, the Treasury would likely prioritize spending so that debt payments and interest payments are made.
+Should the United States be unable to meet all its obligations, the Treasury would likely prioritize debt and interest payments.

-But this could mean delays in other areas such as payments to Social Security beneficiaries or Medicare providers.
+That could mean delays in doling out funds to politically sensitive groups, such as Social Security beneficiaries or Medicare providers.

 Financial markets would also be rattled by the uncertainty.